VACATUR IS FREEDOM!

 o Community: The unjust stigma of being a survivor with a criminal record prevents many survivors from fully participating in social life with neighbors and community members.
 Some experience prejudice and mistreatment while seeking to regain parental custody because they are viewed as criminals, rather than loving parents who have survived extreme trauma.

-What will SSUSA’s bill accomplish?
+What was SSUSA’s bill LD 1381 trying to accomplish?

-The SSUSA bill will create a path to vacatur for people who have been subjected to human trafficking, as defined by Maine statute, and people who have engaged in prostitution due to their history of trauma, ACES, substance use disorder, and other circumstances of victimhood and oppression.
+LD 1381 from the 129th Maine state legislature sought to create a path to vacatur for people who have been subjected to human trafficking, as defined by Maine statute, and people who have engaged in prostitution due to their history of trauma, ACES, substance use disorder, and other circumstances of victimhood and oppression.

-The bill will allow the people described above to apply to the courts to have their criminal convictions vacated.
-The crimes eligible for vacatur will include convictions that sexploited people are often charged with, including prostitution, trespassing, drug possession, weapons possession, and other crimes.
+The bill would allow the people described above to apply to the courts to have their criminal convictions vacated.
+The crimes eligible for vacatur would include convictions that sexploited people are often charged with, including prostitution, trespassing, drug possession, weapons possession, and other crimes.
 The convictions should be vacated if the person applying for vacatur can show a connection between their having been subjected to human trafficking or their having engaged in prostitution because of their history of trauma, ACES, substance abuse disorder, or other circumstances, and the crimes for which they were convicted.